FDio/csit/docs/report/introduction/methodology_tcp_with_iperf3.rst

 Hoststack Throughput Testing over TCP/IP with iperf3
 ----------------------------------------------------

-`iperf3 bandwidth measurement tool <https://github.com/esnet/iperf>`_
+`iperf3 goodput measurement tool <https://github.com/esnet/iperf>`_
-is used for measuring the maximum attainable bandwidth of the VPP Host Stack connection across two instances of VPP running on separate DUT nodes. iperf3 is a popular open source tool for active measurements of the maximum achievable bandwidth on IP networks.
+is used for measuring the maximum attainable goodput of the VPP Host Stack connection across two instances of VPP running on separate DUT nodes. iperf3 is a popular open source tool for active measurements of the maximum achievable goodput on IP networks.

 Because iperf3 utilizes the POSIX socket interface APIs, the current test configuration utilizes the LD_PRELOAD mechanism in the linux